Warning: Spoilers Off applies to these pages. Proceed at your own risk.

 Battle for Detroit - River

 - In the alternative scene to the above, Kara and Alice try to cross a river.
-Things happen (the border guard unloads on their boat) and if Luther is still alive, he dies no matter what you do, but depending on your choice, one or both of Alice and Kara can die as well; the massive tearjerker comes from Alice's Famous Last Words if she got shot.
+Things happen (the border guard unloads on their boat) and if Luther is still alive, he dies no matter what you do, but depending on your choice, one or both of Alice and Kara can die as well; the massive tearjerker comes from Alice's last words if she got shot, before dying in Kara's arms.
 Kara can then give up on living right after the below line, too.Alice: I love you, Mom...

 - If Kara fails to reduce the boat's weight after the boat is damaged, it will sink, and Kara and Alice will be forced to swim for shore.
 While they make it to the Canadian side of the river, both Kara and Alice die as a result of exposure to the frigid water after only a few steps, dying in each other's arms similar to the Crossroads example above.